Car-free adventures toPlaces kids will lovearound the UK

 • Refreshments: lots of fabulous cafes and restaurants

-• Please note: researched/updated in November 2023.
-If anything’s changed or you have more tips to share, do get in touch: features@goodjourney.org.uk
+• Please note: updated in May 2025.
+If anything’s changed or you have more tips to share, do get in touch: [email protected]

 1. Wordsworth Grasmere, Cumbria

-The unspoilt landscape around Wordsworth Grasmere is part of what makes this poet’s corner so appealing so riding to it on the bus feels particularly appropriate.
+The unspoilt landscape around Wordsworth Grasmere is part of what makes this poet’s corner so appealing.
+So, riding to it on the bus feels particularly appropriate.
 The complex of museums and gardens near the cottage where William Wordsworth lived with his sister Dorothy, in the beautiful Lake District, hosts year-round events for kids of all ages.

 • How do we get there?
 Follow the Good Journey directions and get 20% off when you arrive by bus.
 There are breath-taking views from the bus, which is often an open-topper, as you travel from Windermere past lakes and grassy hills.

 • What can we do when we’re peckish?
-Wordsworth Grasmere has a great new café, which is open to everyone.
+Wordsworth Grasmere has a great café, which is open to everyone.

 • For more car-free adventures in the Windermere area, see our car-free guide.
 There are boat trips and bike rides, wild walks and entertaining museums all waiting to be explored.